ydaniv/uijet/bfdocs/src/guides/widgets.md

 Widgets are declaration of generic and reusable UI components.

-The basic __widgets__ that come bundled with uijet are the most basic building blocks for creating any type of UI component. uijet gives you the tools for both extending them and composing them together to form any kind of UI component you can think of.
+The basic __Widgets__ that come bundled with uijet are the most basic building blocks for creating any type of UI component. uijet gives you the tools for both extending them and composing them together to form any kind of UI component you can think of.